lukecarbis/digging-for-fire/content/posts/drinking-on-purim.md

 Woah!
 Haman is the bad guy of the story, and Mordecai is the good guy.
 It's like saying "drink until you can't tell the difference between Luke Skywalker and Darth Vader".
 That's a lotta grog.

-The (let's call it) *dynamic* relationship between Judaism and alcohol is problematic, especially given modern social problems related to alcoholism (a problem that Jews are by no means immune).
+The (let's call it) *dynamic* relationship between Judaism and alcohol is problematic, especially given modern social problems related to alcoholism (a problem which Jews are by no means immune to).

 Thankfully, this question was asked of Rabbi Chaim Ingram this week, and I wanted to share his response for two reasons.